 8. Vadakkunnathan Temple

 Thrissur Vadakkumnathan Temple covers an area of more than 9 acres and has massive towers in each of the four directions and three different shrines dedicated to Rama, Shankaracharya, and Shiva.
 The temple walls are decorated with murals that depict scenes from the Mahabharata.
+It is one of the Thrissur Pooram temples where the annual festival of Pooram is organized.
+Make sure to be a part of the festivities.

 Location: Swaraj Round N, Thekkinkadu Maidan, Thrissur